 Steve Forbes is concerned.
 He sees the dichotomy our nation is currently facing — what he calls a “tale of two economies” — and is warning for Americans to take action to protect their savings.
-Disappointing business earnings, growing debt and the stagnant economy don’t match up to the rising stock market, which has been overly inflated by the recent low interest rate policies of the Federal Reserve.
-How much longer can the markets hold up?
+Disappointing earnings, growing debt and the stagnant economy don’t match up with recent low interest rate policies of the Federal Reserve.
+How much longer can this last?

 Sheldon Anderson: Sheldon Anderson with the Birch Gold Group.
 Mr. Steve Forbes, thank you for your time.